 There will be absence from the town during all hours of voting

 - Active service in the US armed forces

 - Religious tenets which forbid secular activity on election, primary or referendum day

 - Service as an election official at a polling place other than the official’s place of voting

 Application forms for an absentee ballot may be obtained from the Town Clerk’s office by an applicant either in person or through the mail.
 Completed applications must be returned to the Town Clerk’s office of the town where the applicant is an elector.
 Ballots must be given or mailed directly to the applicant; they may not be given to another person for delivery to the applicant.
 Completed ballots must be received by the Town Clerk’s office by the close of the polls in order to be counted.
-An elector who votes by absentee ballot may return the ballot in person by the day before the election or primary or mail the ballot so that it is received by the Town Clerk’s office by the close of the polls.
+An elector who votes by absentee ballot may return the ballot in person by the day before the election or primary, place ballot in the Official Ballot Box at the rear of the Town Hall Building, or mail the ballot so that it is received by the Town Clerk’s office by the close of the polls.

 UOCAVA (Uniformed and Overseas Citizens Absentee Voting Act establishes procedures that allow members of the US Armed Forces and electors temporarily residing overseas to request voter registration applications and absentee ballot applications by mail or electronically.
 Access the Office of the Secretary of the State of Connecticut’s website to find an electronic version of the State of Connecticut’s Application for Voter Registration and Absentee Ballot Application.
 Or access the Federal Voting Assistance Program’s website to fill out a Federal Postcard Application which can serve as both an application for Voter Registration and an application for an Absentee Ballot.